 Hi!
 I have curly poofy hair too!
 It was the worst as a teenager.
 Fortunately you are in 2013 instead of 1980 and there are a bunch more hair products available to you.
 There are even curly shampoos and conditioners.
 No need to spend a fortune, just buy a loreal, pantene whatever.
 I recommend hair gel.
 Put it on when your hair is still wet.
 I can't blow dry my hair that makes it really poofy.

 Sometimes I put an elastic to kind of keep the top straight.
 You know a loose pony tail.
 I also recommend allure website & magazine, that has saved me a ton of money on products!
 Best wishes for your beautiful hair!

 Experiment with different shampoos and conditioners.
 Some of them can help with this.
 I don't have this problem, but my best friend and 2 of her kids do.
-Once they find a brand of shampoo or conditioner that they like, they will pay anything it takes to keep it around.

 My hair is too curly, it's like a sheep hair.
 Any suggestions?

-By Prshntcherry from India
+By prashant from India

 My hair can be like that, too.
 If you want it to be more straight, you can go to the store and get some like.. straightening serum and just put it in after you wash you hair.
 Or you can try blow drying it and it will be straight/kind of wavy.

 I got rid of a really bad perm once by using hair straightener.
 I recommend that if you use hair straightener that you style your hair as you want it to look when you apply it because it will stay that way when your done. (if you straighten it off to the side of your head it may end up wanting to do that after the product is removed.)
 I was warned by some black ladies (I am fair skinned) that it could damage my hair.
 I have very coarse hair and it was no problem for me.
 If you have very fine hair than you need to be very careful but usually curly hair isn't fair.
 Good luck!